panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Cleanup works the following way:

-A) After initial rendering, `useEffect()` invokes the callback having the side-effect. `cleanup` function is not invoked.
+A) After initial rendering, `useEffect()` invokes the callback having the side-effect. `cleanup` function is *not invoked*.

-B) On later renderings, before invoking the next side-effect, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then runs the current side-effect.
+B) On later renderings, before invoking the next side-effect, `useEffect()` *invokes* the `cleanup` function from the previous side-effect execution (to clean up everything after the previous side-effect), then runs the current side-effect.

-C) Finally, after unmounting the component, `useEffect()` invokes the cleanup function from the latest side-effect.
+C) Finally, after unmounting the component, `useEffect()` *invokes* the cleanup function from the latest side-effect.

 For example, let's log a message to console every 3 seconds: